AlBel123/CrowfordFarmPark/README.md

 # CrowfordFarmPark
 CFP Website
-This is my web site executed in the frames of college curriculum.
+This is my website executed in the frames of college curriculum.
 May 2023